pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-typical-operators.md

 ### Sort

 Sort operator is used to arrange the result set of a query in a specific order.
-In TiDB the operator implement sort is [`SortExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L36). `SortExec` implement three basic interface of `Executor`
+In TiDB the operator implement sort is [`SortExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L36). `SortExec` implement three basic interfaces of `Executor`

-* [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L89) initialize the operator, setup memory tracker and disk tracker
+* [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L89) initialize the operator, setup memory tracker/disk tracker and other meta info for sort
 * [Next](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L112) each call of `Next` will return a chunk of data, return an empty chunk means the execution is done for current executor
 * [Close](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L65) is responsible for release all the resource hold by the executor